AutomateX vs Locus Robotics

 - Strong customer focus on 3PL and retail sectors

-- Limited accessibility for small teams
+- Enterprise-only pricing limits accessibility for smaller teams

 - High initial cost due to hardware and setup